terragrids/api/README.md

-# store
+# api
-API layer to access No-SQL storage
+API layer used to access No-SQL storage and as a proxy to the Algorand indexer API.